Meet multiplayer microgame mayhem in ...

 The WarioWare series has lost one of its defining creative voices.
 Goro Abe, the director behind multiple entries in Nintendo's beloved microgame franchise, has officially retired from the company after more than 25 years of service.

 Abe confirmed the news on his personal X account, revealing that his departure from Nintendo took effect at the end of February.
 He joined the company back in 1999, starting out as a programmer on Wario Land 4.
-From there, he transitioned almost entirely into the WarioWare series, eventually rising to the role of director and chief director across several entries in the franchise.
+From there, he moved almost entirely into the WarioWare series, eventually climbing to the role of director and chief director across multiple entries in the franchise.

-Here's the thing: few developers become as synonymous with a single series as Abe did with WarioWare.
-His work helped define the frantic, five-second microgame format that made the series one of Nintendo's most distinctive properties.
+Few developers become as closely tied to a single series as Abe did with WarioWare.
+His work shaped the frantic, five-second microgame format that made the series one of Nintendo's most distinctive properties.

 Abe is not stepping away from games entirely.
 Starting in April, he will take on a professorship at Osaka Electro-Communication University, where he will be involved with the institution's new Games For Social Design department.
-According to his own statement, he plans to focus on game-related research and game production in this new role.
+In his statement, he confirmed plans to focus on game-related research and game production in this new role.

 Abe's retirement is the latest in a string of notable exits from Nintendo.
 The departures include: